|

 ‘textbook’ beliefs, regulations and period of issue.
 These two overcoats hanging on this

-that are contrary to regulation or period of issue, when you study
+mixtures of insignia that are contrary to regulation or period of issue, when

 the small batons are positioned on the shoulderboards,